slackapi/bolt-python/docs/_future/getting_started_future.md

 > 💡 If you don't see the workspace you'd like to use in the list, you can `CTRL + C` out of the `slack run` command and run `slack auth login`.
 This will allow you to authenticate in your desired workspace to have it show up in the list for `slack run`.

-Once the app is successfully ran, you'll see output in your Terminal to indicate it's running, similar to what you would see with any other Bolt for Python app.
+You'll see an output in your Terminal to indicate your app is running, similar to what you would see with any other Bolt for Python app.
 You can search for the `⚡️ Bolt app is running! ⚡️` message to make sure that your app has successfully started up.

 ### Trigger your app's workflow {#trigger-workflow}